Souldrama®

 Workshops for Corporate Growth/In-Service Trainings

-In addtion to our Souldrama trainings, we also offer In-service training programs on action methods, addiction treatment, and spiritual development for organizations, hospitals, group practices, and treatment centers.
+In addtion to our Souldrama trainings, we also offer In-service training programs and personal growth workshops on action methods, addiction treatment, and spiritual development for organizations, hospitals, group practices, and treatment centers.

 Our workshops are designed to: